 - 1-2 tbsp water

-- Using a blender or food processor, mix together miso paste/soybean paste, soy sauce, mirin, sesame oil, garlic and ginger.
+- Using a blender or food processor, mix together miso paste/soybean paste, soy sauce, mirin, sesame oil, garlic, ginger, honey, and water.
 Alternatively, mince garlic and mix the other ingredients together.

 - Marinate defrosted salmon with half of the sauce for 30-45 minutes.
 Set aside the other half to make the glaze later.